 Skip to main content Skip to footer

-The HKPR District Health Unit plays a pivotal role in raising awareness about the dangers associated with smoking and vaping, while also providing essential resources and interventions to support those looking to quit.
+The HKPR District Health Unit is dedicated to raising awareness about the risks associated with smoking and vaping, while also providing essential information and resources.

-Through education, policy initiatives, and community outreach, public health is at the forefront of efforts to combat the detrimental impact of smoking and vaping, ultimately striving to create healthier communities for all.
+Through education, policy initiatives, and community outreach, public health has focused efforts to combat the detrimental impact of smoking and vaping, working towards creating healthier communities.

 Smoking